nasa-gibs/worldview-options-eosdis/brand/pages/new.md

 <input type="hidden" autofocus>
 # New in Version 0.7

-* New timeline interface to explore imagery over a larger time span.
+* New timeline interface to explore imagery over a larger time span
-  Temporal area of interest can be changed to weeks, months, years, or decades.
     * Selected day can be changed by clicking on the timeline or dragging the selection marker.
+    * Temporal area of interest can be changed to weeks, months, years, or decades.
     * Easily go to the next or previous day using buttons on the interface or the arrows on the keyboard.
 Hold down to continuously change the current day.
     * A bar on the timeline indicates the temporal ranges of the layers being shown on the map.
-* A specific date can be selected by textual input.
+    * A specific date can be typed into the text boxes on the left side of the timeline
-* The day, month, or year can be adjusted in increments by using buttons that appear when hovering over the date label.
 * The opacity for each layer can now be adjusted
 * Hovering over color legends now displays data values for that color
 * The maximum and minimum values can now be adjusted for overlays with